theiagen/tbp-parser/README.md

           the minimum frequency for an rrl mutation to pass QC default=0.1
   --rpob449_frequency
-          the minimum frequency for an rrs mutation to pass QC default=0.1
+          the minimum frequency for an rpoB mutation at protein position 449 to pass QC default=0.1
   --etha237_frequency
-          the minimum frequency for an rrl mutation to pass QC default=0.1
+          the minimum frequency for an ethA mutation at protein position 237 to pass QC default=0.1
   --verbose
           increase output verbosity